Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 Jungian psychology divides human processing into four primary functions: Thinking, Feeling, Sensing, and Intuition.

-In the Path of the Dragon, these can be read through our energetic anatomy.
-Find your dominant mode below to see your path of integration, then use the type profiles to get specific.
+These can be read loosely through our energetic anatomy.
+Find your dominant mode below to see one possible path of integration, then use the type profiles to get specific.

 1. The Anchors (Sensing-Dominant)